 Tag automatic controls, instruments, and relays.
 Key to control schematic.

 Identify piping, concealed or exposed, with plastic pipe markers and plastic tape pipe markers.
-Use tags on piping 3/4 inch (20 mm) diameter and smaller.
+Use tags on piping 3/4 inch diameter and smaller.
 Identify service, flow direction, and pressure.
 Install in clear view and align with axis of piping.
-Locate identification not to exceed 20 feet (6 m) on straight runs including risers and drops, adjacent to each valve and tee, at each side of penetration of structure or enclosure, and at each obstruction.
+Locate identification not to exceed 20 feet on straight runs including risers and drops, adjacent to each valve and tee, at each side of penetration of structure or enclosure, and at each obstruction.

 Identify ductwork with plastic nameplates.
 Identify with air handling unit identification number and area served.
 Locate identification at air handling unit, at each side of penetration of structure or enclosure, and at each obstruction.